jaeseungyum/bem-sass/README.md

 ![Build Status](https://img.shields.io/circleci/project/jsng/bem-sass.svg)

-`bem-sass` is a Sass library for BEM-style naming convention.
+`bem-sass` is a Sass library for organizing css objects.
 It helps you apply BEM methodology to write your own CSS with no compatibility issues with both RubySass(>= 3.4) and LibSass(>=3.3), and provides more flexible namespacing configurations.

-`bem-sass` is also inspired by [Immutable CSS](http://csswizardry.com/2015/03/immutable-css/), which describes your specified css classes should never be overwritten.
-Applying this concept helps you build more robust, secure css codebase at scale by preventing cross-referencing css classes.
+`bem-sass` is heavily inspired by [Immutable CSS](http://csswizardry.com/2015/03/immutable-css/), and [ITCSS](http://itcss.io/) as well as the original BEM concept.
+Immutable CSS describes that CSS objects you created should never be reassigned throughout your project.
+ITCSS provides a good approach to manage CSS specificity issues that can happen even if you take advantages of BEM.
+These concepts will help you build more robust, secure css codebase at scale.

 ## Quick Start
 + Install with [Bower](http://bower.io): ```bower install --save-dev bem-sass```